DSCoalition/dsc-11ty-cms/src/pages/membership.md

   title: '##### Membership Criteria'
   content: '#### Membership Criteria

     * Completed application, including two digital services case studies where work was performed within the last three years, with customer references for each.
-2023 Case Study Instructions

     * Must actively support two initiatives as a member firm that map into the current DSC yearly priorities.

     * Sponsorship from a current DSC member.
     <br>

-    <span style="color:red">For more information on the full membership criteria and qualifications, please review our <a href="https://drive.google.com/file/d/1aJT8z0y_PjXS8alm30Llldh8Y6smmx6L/view" style="color: #F25267;">2024 DSC Member Policies.</a></span>'
+    <span style="color:red">For more information on the full membership criteria and qualifications, please review our <a href="https://drive.google.com/file/d/1aJT8z0y_PjXS8alm30Llldh8Y6smmx6L/view" style="color: #F25267;">__2024 DSC Member Policies__.</a></span>'

 ---
 ### Who can join